NTF worksheet: douglascounty120.doc. 8-19.

 COMMENTS ON THE DOUGLAS COUNTY FY 2019-2020 BUDGET.

-.
+INTRODUCTION.
 Much of the budgetary material we examined during this budget cycle from various departments resembled public relations pieces rather than informative budget material.
 Understanding that many county employees work at their duties diligently, we were not interested in reading “puff pieces.”
 We suggest that county commissioners require of all departments headed by appointees and advise all departments headed by elected officials to use the same template with line items, showing specific expenditures for personnel and operations for every department division.
 I refer you to pages found in the City of Omaha and Omaha Public School District budgets (see attachment).
 It was impossible for us to analyze adequately many county department budgets simply because of lack of information available.

 With a 5.3% hike in the FY 2019-2020 budget, the increased property tax hike on a $250,000 home will total $37.50 yearly.